Student Appeals

 3. Technical error or extenuating circumstances (e.g., severe medical problems or family crisis)

-• Administrative Appeals are available for students who were unable to finish the semester due to extenuating circumstances beyond their control.
+An Administrative Appeal is available for students who were unable to complete a semester due to circumstances beyond their control.
+Students may request review of:

 • Submission of an appeal does not guarantee reinstatement.